-Traditional British Food: Best Cuts of Lamb for Hotpot the Way My Mother Made It
+Traditional British Food: Best Cuts of Lamb for a Warming Hotpot the Way My Mother Made It

-Almost everyone who lives in England will know of the long-running soap opera Coronation Street and Betty the barmaid's famous hotpot, the recipe for which she would never reveal throughout her forty-plus years behind the bar.
+Almost everyone who lives in England will know of the long-running television soap opera Coronation Street and Betty the barmaid's famous hotpot, the recipe for which she would never reveal throughout her forty-plus years behind the bar.
 What Betty was serving to the customers in the Rovers Return was her version of Lancashire Hotpot, a traditional dish from North West England which is a regular in the culinary repertoire of many British housewives, usually served as a warming and comforting supper on a cold winter's day.
 I can still recall arriving home from school to find the mouth-watering aroma of hotpot drifting from the kitchen.
 It is a cheap nourishing meal and so easy to prepare.
 Here's how my Mum made it...

 Cuts of Lamb Suitable for Lamb Hotpot